spwhitton/git-remote-gcrypt/README.rst

 Performance
     Using an arbitrary `<giturl>` requires uploading the entire repository history with each push.
-If your repository history is large and git-remote-gcrypt is slow, consider using either the `rsync://` or `sftp://` transports, which perform incremental pushes.
-Note that this won't work with a repository hosting service like GitHub.
+If your repository history is large or you are pushing over a slow link, consider using either the `rsync://` or `sftp://` transports, which perform incremental pushes.
+Note that the latter won't work with a repository hosting service like gitolite, GitHub or GitLab.

 Repository Format
 .................